 There are two types of homework that are set.
-Most homeworks are single homework tasks.
-These are one-off tasks that often build on classwork and are handed in during the next lesson.
+Most homework's are single homework tasks.
+These are on-off tasks that often build on classwork and are handed in during the next lesson.

 The second type of homework is a homework project.
 These are half termly projects from Humanities, The Arts, Technology and Enterprise.